Coast to Coast Classic Guided Walk

 Accommodation Name: Guesthouse in Borrowdale

 Walk on a quiet and scenic footpath along the shore of Ennerdale Water, with a bit of an easy scramble under Angler’s Crag at Robin Hood’s Seat.
 A long walk on a forest track then continues to Black Sail Hut, which is the smallest youth hostel and originally a shepherd’s hut.
 A steep climb follows up the Lowther Beck before traversing some of the Lakeland fells, perhaps with views down to Buttermere.
 Finally you reach the ‘drum house’, which marks the descent path to the Honister Slate Mine workings & cafe and Borrowdale.
 This is perhaps the most delightful valley in the Lakes with its crags and broadleaved trees.
-Borrowdale is a delightful ensemble of hamlets: Seatoller (the wettest place in England), Longthwaite, Rossthwaite and Stonethwaite.
+Borrowdale is a delightful ensemble of hamlets: Seatoller (the wettest place in England), Longthwaite, Rosthwaite and Stonethwaite.
 Delightful riverside paths connect the places and their pubs together - if you have sufficient energy left for the evening.

 You might be interested to know that ‘thwaite’ is old Norse for paddock.